Arduino 2-Digit 7-Segment Display with Buttons | Part 4

 }

-Here’s a video of the Arduino 2-digit 7-segment display counter with buttons in action.
+Here’s a video of the Arduino 2 digit 7 segment display with buttons in action.

 Can I ask why you are looping for 0.6 seconds (600 ms) on the “Display Number” part?
 And doesn’t that mean that you will keep getting “stuck” in this loop for 0.6 seconds each time, and that you will miss the button presses (unless they are holding it long enough for you to come out of the loop)?